Saturday, December 21, 2024

 The case is being investigated by the FBI and prosecuted by Assistant United States Attorney Sok Jiang.

-In statement shortly after the arrest of Nwadialo, the U.S. Attorney Tessa M. Gorman said that the reason why most of the online scammers have not been apprehended is because they operate from locations outside the United States.
+In a statement shortly after the arrest of Nwadialo, the U.S. Attorney Tessa M. Gorman said that the reason why most of the online scammers have not been apprehended is because they operate from locations outside the United States.

 In an interview with TruthNigeria, a repentant online scammer based in Lagos state who identified himself as “Mr. Plato” said he scammed people, especially foreigners, because he needed money to pay his bills during the time he was in school.